benedict-yuen/drought_index/README.md

-# drought_index
+# README
-Project to practice reproducible research practices while studying drought globally
+A repository for a project to practice reproducible research practices while studying drought globally